tsmmdev/s4_weather_station/README.md

 ### This is sketch notes not final README

-# The Galaxy S4 Weather Station Project
+# Galaxy S4 Weather Station

 I'm working on a project that's not exactly straightforward but has its own charm.
 It's about repurposing the Samsung Galaxy S4 into a local weather station.
 Remember the S4?
 Turns out, it's equipped with a set of sensors that are actually perfect for monitoring the weather—barometer, temperature, humidity sensors, you name it.
 It's an old phone, but here's where it gets interesting.